Immersive public painting of PVC transparent structures 2017

 to view the whole solo exhibition

-Axolotlism, solo exhibition, performance during the opening titled Cómo matar a un cerdo, (How to Kill A pig)Noguerasblanchard Gallery, Madrid, 2015
+Axolotlism, group exhibition, performance during the opening titled Cómo matar a un cerdo, (How to Kill A pig)Noguerasblanchard Gallery, Madrid, 2015, curated by Sabel Gavaldon

-A single panel of framed PVC was installed and five participants, some professional painters, some not, have been asked to copy a famous Art Nouveau poster of a pig factory ( Joan tore fabric salchichon) by the Catalan artist Alexandre de Riquer, 1899.
-The image depicts a young shepherdess with pigs in the meadow, however, the reality of industrial animal killing is different.
-As the PVC gets painted, the labour and process of the participants get less transparent.
+A single panel of framed PVC was installed and five participants, some professional painters, some not, have been asked to copy a famous Art Nouveau poster of a pig factory (Joan tore fabric salchichon) by the Catalan artist Alexandre de Riquer, 1899.
+The image depicts a young shepherdess with pigs in the meadow.
+However, the current reality of industrial animal farming is cruel and working condition for both humans and animals can be traumatising.
+As the PVC gets painted, the labour and process of the participants gets less transparent.

 To read a review of the group exhibition in Contemporary Art Daily